n7tae/QnetGateway/README.md

 The QnetGateway is an D-Star IRCDDB gateway application that supports MMDVMHost (and all of its supported repeater modems) as well as the DVAP Dongle, the DVRPTR_V1 and now the Icom repeater.
 It is *incredibly easy* to build and install the system.

-The Qnet Gateway program now includes support for Icom's new Terminal and Access Point modes.
+The Qnet Gateway program now includes support for Icom's new Terminal mode.
+Access Point mode is still having some performance issues and we will be working on this.
 For more information, please read the ITAP.README file.

 For building a QnetGateway + MMDVMHost system, see the MMDVM.README file.
 To build QnetGateway that uses a DVAP Dongle or DVRPTR V1, see the BUILDING file.